-As in most parts of the world, tap water in Tirana and vicinity should NOT be considered safe.
+Tap water in Tirana and vicinity should NOT be considered safe.
 Please drink only bottled water or water that has been boiled.
 Do not drink beverages with ice cubes.
 Avoid shaved ice desserts.
 Be careful not to consume tap water when brushing teeth (use bottled water).
 When in doubt, err on the side of caution.